Banging Toolbox

 #1 Best barrel grip cordless jigsaw

-The Festool has a few different jigsaw options, from the cordless to the corded model, that is better suited for workshops and factories that require constant cutting and use.
+Festool produces a few different jigsaw options, from the cordless to the corded model, better suited for workshops and factories requiring constant cutting and use.

-The carbide jaws result in virtually no wandering and drifting of the blade, which allows for precise and controlled cuts.
+The carbide jaws result in virtually no wandering and drifting of the blade, which enables precise and controlled cuts.

-The interchangeable base system is a nice touch, as it allows for quick and easy changes from a butterfly-style angled base to the circle-cutting base.
+The interchangeable base system is a nice touch, as it helps in quick and easy changes from a butterfly-style angled base to a circle-cutting base.

 This gives you enough versatility to handle different jobs with a single tool.